stazay/excel_extractor/README.md

 ____

  4. Extract relevant data from workbook_2, sheet_index: "2", specifically from queried_columns: "A" and "F".
-Next, extract relevant data from workbook_3, sheet_index: "2", queried_column: "D".
-If there is no match found in previous search, then instead extract relevant data from workbook_3, sheet_index: "3" via queried_column: "C".
 ````
 extend_nl_entries(
 nl=nl,